 DUCHESS OAKLAND TO REPLACE CAFÉ RUSTICA A new all-day neighborhood pub is set to open this fall on College Avenue in the former location of Café Rustica, which closed in 2015.
 Called Duchess Oakland, the new restaurant will serve “California-inspired pub fare,” such as a sausage and egg “Duch-Muffin” at breakfast, takeaway meals like sandwiches and burgers at lunch, and fish and chips at dinner.
 Kid-friendly options like chicken nuggets and grilled cheese will be served all day long, and beverages will include cocktails, craft beer and “unpretentious” wine.
 The restaurant is a project of chef Candice Caris (who cooked for Steve Jobs, among others), pastry chef Caroline Conner (Nopa and Sprouts Cooking Club) and winemaker Chris Strieter (Sonoma County’s Senses Wines).
 “We wanted to reconsider what a pub is and the culture that goes along with it,” said Conner in a press release.
 “Think comfort food with people you love.
 Fresh, seasonal, creative and simple for sharing with your friends and family.”
 Opening is currently set for late September.
 Duchess Oakland will be at 5422 College Ave. (at Kales Avenue), Oakland.
 Connect with the restaurant on Twitter and Instagram.

 CHIPOTLE HEADED TO DOWNTOWN BERKELEY In case El Burro Picante, Fresco and Cancún weren’t enough to satisfy a burrito craving next to the Downtown Berkeley BART station, there will soon be another option: Chipotle, which will open its third Berkeley location at 2225 Shattuck Ave. in the near future.
-The fast-casual burrito chain will open in the former location of Alko Office Supply, and it plans to serve beer and wine in addition to the rest of its menu.
+The fast-casual burrito chain will open in the former location of Alko Office Supply, and it plans to serve beer in addition to the rest of its menu.
 Chipotle will be at 2225 Shattuck Ave. (at Kittredge Street), Berkeley.
 Connect with the restaurant on Facebook, Twitter and Instagram.

 TAVA KITCHEN TO ALAMEDA In other fast-casual news, Palo Alto-based Tava Kitchen is making plans to open its third location in the Alameda Landing shopping center this fall.
 Tava Kitchen serves build-your-own bowls, plates and “Burrotis” with proteins and toppings steeped in both South Asian and California culinary traditions.
 In other words, Tava’s got dishes from India, Pakistan, Burma, Nepal and Malaysia, all made with local ingredients.
 (There is, of course, a twist on a kale salad on the menu.)
 As the founders write on the restaurant’s website: “These two cuisines normally clash in flavor and style.
 With South Asian cuisine, food tastes like the spices you season it with.
 The food itself is just a vector for the spice flavors to get into your mouth.
 In California cuisine, on the other hand, the ingredients are the stars of the show.
 The goal is to use cooking techniques to bring out the underlying brilliance of each component.”
 Tava Kitchen will be at 2640 5th St. (at Singleton Avenue), Alameda.
 Connect with the restaurant on Facebook, Twitter and Instagram.